 Installing a traffic calming device is one of the many tools available to engineers and planners to address such problems as speeding or cutting through residential neighborhoods.
-Traffic calming is one way to re-design a street to force motorists to slow down or take a different route.
-In short, traffic calming measures are, in effect, types of traffic improvements.

-Therefore, many traffic improvements could be introduced using the same method and not be limited to simply traffic calming measures.
-For example, in other cities, a citizen could request a type of pedestrian refuge island, a bus stop, or an improved sidewalk in addition to a traffic calming device.1
+Traffic calming is one way to re-design a street to force motorists slow down or take a different route.
+In some cities, other transportation improvements can be initiated by the public.
+In Brooklyn, NY, for example, citizens can request a type of pedestrian refuge island, a bus stop, or an improved sidewalk in addition to a traffic calming device.1